marieBvr/TEs_genes_relationship_pipeline/README.md

 	-o result/distance_TE_results.csv
 ```

-Please note that the graph's legend will also need to be change according to the file and abricot species.
+Please note that the graph's legend will also need to be change according to the file and apricot species.

 # Contribution
 This programme has been developped by [Caroline Meguerditchian](caroline.meguerditchian@etu.u-bordeaux.fr) and [Ayse Ergun](aergun@u-bordeaux.fr)
-under the supervision of [Marie Lefebvre](marie.lefebvre@inrae.fr) and [Quynh Trang-Bui](quynh-trang.bui@inrae.fr)..
+under the supervision of [Marie Lefebvre](marie.lefebvre@inrae.fr) and [Quynh Trang-Bui](quynh-trang.bui@inrae.fr).